MyUnfold/ARKitDemo/README.md

 ## Handle Interruption in Tracking

 In cases where tracking conditions are poor, ARKit invokes your delegate's [`sessionWasInterrupted(_:)`][5].
-In these circumstances, the positions of your app's virtual content may be inaccurate with respect to the camera feed, so you hide your virtual content.
+In these circumstances, the positions of your app's virtual content may be inaccurate with respect to the camera feed, so hide your virtual content.

 ``` swift
 func hideVirtualContent() {